neicnordic/sda-pipeline/dev_utils/README.md

 ## Starting the services in standalone mode

 In this case, the `orchestrator` service is used in place of the `intercept` service.
-Note that the `orchestrator` service _currently_ uses a local `sda-pipeline` image as it is not yet available from `neicnordic/sda-pipeline:latest`.

 Create the necessary credentials.